sdoxsee/sdoxsee.github.io/blog/_posts/2019-03-27-http-invoker-over-oauth2.md

 ---
 layout: post
-title:  "HttpInvoker over OAuth2 with Spring Boot 2.2"
+title:  "HttpInvoker over OAuth 2.0 with Spring Boot 2.2"
 # author: stephen
-tags: [ OAuth2, Spring Security, Spring Framework, RMI, Swing ]
+tags: [ OAuth, OAuth 2.0, Spring Security, Spring Framework, RMI, Swing ]
 # image: assets/images/oauth2-logo.jpg
 featured: true
 # redirect_to: https://simplestep.ca/oauth2/spring%20security/spring%20framework/rmi/swing/2019/03/27/http-invoker-over-oauth2.html
 ---
-Ok, so [`HttpInvoker`](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#remoting-httpinvoker) may not be the what the hipsters are using (it's been around since 2003 or so) but there are still plenty of Java desktop applications out there communicating over RMI or EJB that could use a security boost by using OAuth2.
+Ok, so [`HttpInvoker`](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#remoting-httpinvoker) may not be the what the hipsters are using (it's been around since 2003 or so) but there are still plenty of Java desktop applications out there communicating over RMI or EJB that could use a security boost by using OAuth 2.0.

 If you've got a desktop app communicating to a server over RMI, how are you authorizing the calls?
 If the app is on the end-user's machine, how can you keep any secret auth information?
 * username/password? - exposed